 Over the years, APOPO has developed and partially automated its “line cage” for training and deploying TB-detection rats.
 APOPO is also currently using this apparatus to investigate the basic variables that influence training success as well as explore alternative training paradigms.
 This research is conducted with well-defined scent samples commonly used in the fragrance industry, and is generously supported by the Firmenich Family.

-Illicit wildlife detection
+Illegal wildlife detection

 Illegal wildlife trade is a major and growing threat to biodiversity, and to the economic basis and security of the affected countries.
 The most widely trafficked mammals species in the world include pangolins, African elephants and rhinos, some of which now face possible extinction due to illegal trade.

 Since 2016, APOPO, in partnership with the Endangered Wildlife Trust (EWT) of South Africa, has been researching the abilities of our African giant pouched rats to detect illegally trafficked wildlife products.
 Initial experiments, funded by the U.S. Fish and Wildlife Services (USFWS) and the Illegal Wildlife Trade Challenge Fund of the United Kingdom (UK), proved that our HeroRATs can be trained to detect pangolin scales and endangered African hardwoods, even when these wildlife products are hidden among other smelly items smugglers commonly used to conceal them.

 With support from the German government and building on these positive results, APOPO is now expanding the wildlife items to be detected to include further highly endangered wildlife products.
 In parallel, we are developing novel strategies to deploy the rats to the challenging environments (such as shipping ports) where they can help support officials in detecting concealed wildlife contraband.
 We are collaborating closely with port and customs officials, experienced canine detection units, and the EWT to identify where the rats could be best positioned to support these searches.